senofi/documentation/docs/source/iac-jenkins.rst

     :width: 4.18333in
     :height: 2.04167in

-Refer to this spreesheet that details the list of variables and its details to help populate variable set.
+Refer to this spreadsheet that details the list of variables and its details to help populate variable set.

 :download: `Worksheet <./table-terraform-variables.xls>` to prepare variable set in terraform cloud/enterprise.